sinfonico7/mancala/README.md

         },
         "canPlay": false
     }
+    # id = id of the match
+    # status = represent the state of the game there are two RUNNING & FINISHED
+    # firstPlayer = has the state of the firsplayer
+        * id = UUID that represent a user in a specific match
+        * pits = representation of the pits table
+        * bigPit = represent the big pit of the player
+        * canPlay = give the flag if the player can make a move, this change btween turns but depends of the rules can have extra movements this not change

 3.- Once the match has started, it will return the necessary resources to run the game, these data are:
     Link to make the moves: http://localhost:8080/swagger-ui/#/match-controller/makeMoveUsingPUT